-During her speech at the 2012 Republican Party Convention in Tampa, Florida, Rice said: "We cannot be reluctant to lead.
+During her speech at the 2012 Republican Party Convention in Tampa, Florida, Rice purported: "We cannot be reluctant to lead.
 And you cannot lead from behind.
 Mitt Romney and Paul Ryan understand this reality, that our leadership abroad and our well-being at home are inextricably linked."
 She then added, paraphrasing a rallying cry of neoconservative groups like the Center for Security Policy, "Our adversaries must have no reason to doubt our resolve because peace really does come through strength."

-Earlier in 2012, after protests erupted in Russia over the election of Prime Minister Vladimir Putin as president, Rice wrote that "this victory may be both Putin's last and the final one for Putinism.
+In early 2012, after protests erupted in Russia over the election of Prime Minister Vladimir Putin as president, Rice wrote that "this victory may be both Putin's last and the final one for Putinism.
 The future turns on the behavior of a rising Russian middle class that is integrated into the world and alienated by the Kremlin's corrupt politics."
 She concluded that the United States has "a stake in their success and an obligation to help them achieve it."

 In a February 2011 Washington Post op-ed published shortly after Mubarak's ouster, Rice conceded that "the United States had, in the Middle East more than any other region, sought stability at the expense of democracy, and had achieved neither."
 Although U.S. support for Egypt's military had sustained the Mubarak regime for decades, Rice suggested preserving such ties during Egypt's democratic transition, "We cannot determine the foreign policy preferences of Egypt's next government," she admitted.
 "But we can influence them through our ties to the military, links to civil society, and a promise of economic assistance and free trade to help improve the lot of the Egyptian people.
 The most important step now is to express confidence in the future of a democratic Egypt."

 Secretary of State

 In an apparent departure from the preemptive, go-it-alone posture that had dominated U.S. policy in the wake of the 9/11 attacks, Bush allowed Rice to attempt to repair relations with key allies in Europe and elsewhere, initiate talks with "enemy" states like Iran, and pursue multilateral diplomatic efforts, most notably in response to North Korea's provocative missile tests in July 2006.

 Rice rejected calls for an early ceasefire, arguing that it "would be a false promise if it simply returns us to the status quo."
 As for the destruction wrought by the Israeli strikes, Rice commented that these were the "birth pangs of a new Middle East."

 Contradictory postures were also apparent in the Rice State Department's dealings with Iran.
-While offering direct negotiations with Iran if the country were to cease its uranium enrichment program, State promoted regime-change strategies, budgeting some $85 million for this purpose and establishing a bevy of specialized outfits—including the Office of Iranian Affairs and the Iran-Syria Policy and Operations Group—which at minimum seemed aimed at communicating that the administration's real goal was overturning Tehran's "mullahocracy."
+While offering direct negotiations with Iran if the country were to cease its uranium enrichment program, the State Department at the same time pursued a regime-change agenda, budgeting some $85 million for this purpose and establishing a bevy of specialized outfits—including the Office of Iranian Affairs and the Iran-Syria Policy and Operations Group—which at minimum seemed aimed at communicating that the administration's real goal was overturning Tehran's "mullahocracy."

 Rice's tenure as Bush's national security advisor was plagued with controversy.
-Her assistant, Stephen Hadley, took the fall for the administration's effort to push the idea that Iraq tried to buy uranium from Niger, thereby throwing a harsh light on the National Security Council.
+Her assistant, Stephen Hadley, took the fall for the administration's effort to push the idea that Iraq tried to buy uranium from Niger, which threw a harsh light on the National Security Council.

 Both Hadley and Rice were subjects of the 9/11 Commission's investigation of the intelligence failures that preceded the attacks.
 Even though both had seen a counterterrorism report in August 2001 warning that Al Qaeda was planning an attack on the United States, Rice told the commission, "There was no silver bullet that could have prevented the 9/11 attacks.
 There was nothing demonstrating or showing that something was coming in the United States.
 If there had been something, we would have acted on it."

 During the debate over her nomination as secretary of state, lawmakers charged Rice with refusing to acknowledge errors in planning or judgment and avoiding accountability for the absence of weapons of mass destruction in Iraq.

-As the Washington Post reported in a front-page story on Rice, "She has ... become enmeshed in the controversy over the administration's use of intelligence about Iraq's weapons in the run-up to the war.
+The Washington Post reported at the that Rice "has become enmeshed in the controversy over the administration's use of intelligence about Iraq's weapons in the run-up to the war.
 She has been made to appear out of the loop by colleagues' claims that she did not read or recall vital pieces of intelligence.
 And she has made statements about U.S. intelligence on Iraq that have been contradicted by facts that later emerged.
 Either she missed or overlooked numerous warnings from intelligence agencies seeking to put caveats on claims about Iraq's nuclear weapons program, or she made public claims that she knew to be false."

 Prior to Bush's election in 2000, Rice was known for advocating a restrained foreign policy, one that would be strictly tied to U.S. national interests.
 But Rice quickly expressed a new comfort level with the aggressive ideological agendas promoted by the likes of Paul Wolfowitz and Dick Cheney.
 In September 2002, for instance, she famously claimed, "There will always be some uncertainty about how quickly [Saddam Hussein] can acquire nuclear weapons.
 But we don't want the smoking gun to be a mushroom cloud."

 Since the mid-1980s, Rice has moved briskly through the revolving door connecting government, corporate America, academia, and think tanks.
 Rice got her start in government in 1986, when she received a Council on Foreign Relations fellowship to serve on the strategic planning staff of the Joint Chiefs of Staff.
 During the administration of President George H.W.
 Bush, Rice was an assistant to the National Security Council (NSC), where she became a go-to person for Soviet affairs.
-Bush senior once told Gorbachev: "This is Condoleezza Rice.
+Bush senior once told Gorbachev, "This is Condoleezza Rice.
 She tells me everything I know about the Soviet Union."